AidData-- "Comprehensive database on

 section is a good place to start searching for

-publications, as is the Working
+publications, as are the Library and the

 Papers Series.
-OECD resources focusing on
+OECD resources focusing on a

-a particular country (OECD member or not) can be found in
+particular country (OECD member or not) can be found in

 the Countries section.
 The very

 Factbook is "an essential tool providing a global

 time-series data manipulation on a world map and a scatter

 plot screen.
 Read the online version of the OECD

 Observer magazine for a topical approach to the